JonCubed/angular2-ngrx-tour-of-heroes-aspnet-core-vs2015/README.md

 ## Getting Started

-Have a look at the [5 Min QuickStart Guide](https://angular.io/docs/ts/latest/quickstart.html) before continuing to have a better understanding of we are doing here.

 ### Step 1.
 Create an empty ASP.NET Core project

 1. Open Visual Studio 2015 and click *New Project...* on Start Page.